docker/cli/docs/reference/commandline/network_connect.md

 ### <a name="link"></a> Use the legacy `--link` option (--link)

-You can use `--link` option to link another container with a preferred alias
+You can use `--link` option to link another container with a preferred alias.

 ```console
 $ docker network connect --link container1:c1 multi-host-network container2